 The Walmart Smart Home starter guide: Smart Home basics

-We’ve all heard the phrase ‘smart home’ before but what exactly does it mean?
-In a nutshell, it’s a home featuring devices such as heating, lighting or appliances that connect to the internet and are controlled via your smartphone, tablet or computer.
+- In a nutshell, a smart home features devices such as heating, lighting or appliances that connect to the internet and are controlled via your smartphone, tablet or computer.

 Should I get a Smart Home Speaker or Smart Home Hub?

 Before setting up your smart home, the first step is to decide how you want to control your devices and appliances.
 One route is to use voice-enabled smart speaker hubs that allow you to give commands like “turn the heat up.”
 Your other option is to go with a smart home hub, which serves as a central hub all your smart devices connect to.
 You then access the smart hub on your smartphone and operate devices with a flick of your finger.

 Either choice will add a new layer of convenience, putting you at the centre of your home.

 If the smart speaker route appeals to you, Google Home is a popular, powerful device with a simple setup.
 This voice-activated hub harnesses Google’s world-renowned search power, giving your family the ultimate virtual personal assistant.
 The hardware provides the convenience of hands-free help, using only your voice to control smart devices in your home.
 You can get traffic, weather and sports updates while washing the dishes or relaxing on the couch just by asking something like, “Hey Google, what’s the weather like this week?”
 Google Home also connects to other smart devices such as thermostats, light bulbs, and security systems.